zicna/zero-to-zero-frontend/README.md

 - Todo Tree, VS Code extension
    - how to use it...

-## Problems
+## <h3 style="color:red; text-align:center">Problems</h3 >

-### Protected URL routes
+### 1.Protected URL routes

-- (so far) we are only protecting NavBar links from showing based of user signed in
-- we need to protect URL bar if user decides to manualy type url that we should not have access to.
+**Base Ground** (so far) we are only protecting NavBar links from showing based of user signed in.
+We need to protect URL bar if user decides to manualy type url that we should not have access to.

+**Solution** create wrapper component that will conditionaly return children (from props) or navigate to "/home" page also display new message in message container

+### 2.

 <!-- # Getting Started with Create React App